Direct Data-Driven State-Feedback Control of Linear Parameter-Varying Systems: Simulation studies

 \section{Simulation studies}

-In this section, the proposed data-driven LPV controller synthesis methods are applied in three simulation studies \footnote{ For experimental results on the application of our methods on real world systems, see \cite{Verhoek2022_DDLPVstatefb_experiment}. } to demonstrate their effectiveness and compare their achieved performance w.r.t. model-based methods. {All the examples have} been implemented using \matlab 2020a and the resulting SDPs have been solved using the YALMIP toolbox~\cite{YALMIP} with MOSEK solver~\cite{MOSEK}. {In the first example, we compare our proposed data-driven methodology with model-based design in terms of stabilizing robust feedback control synthesis, while in the second example we showcase the method in optimal $\htwo$-norm-based design.
-In the third example, we test our method on an unbalanced disc system with an $\ltwo$-gain objective and we show that our data-driven LPV method can also be successfully deployed on a nonlinear system by exploiting the principle of LPV embedding.
+In this section, the proposed data-driven LPV controller synthesis methods are applied in three simulation studies\footnote{For experimental results on the application of our methods on real world systems, see \cite{Verhoek2022_DDLPVstatefb_experiment}.} to demonstrate their effectiveness and compare their achieved performance w.r.t. model-based methods. {All the examples have} been implemented using \matlab 2020a and the resulting SDPs have been solved using YALMIP~\cite{YALMIP} with the solver MOSEK~\cite{MOSEK}.

-\subsection{Simulation study 1: Data-driven scheduling independent state feedback}
+\subsection{Simulation Study 1: Data-driven scheduling independent state feedback}

-The LPV system in this example is taken from \cite{AbMaHeRo19}.
-The considered LPV system can be represented as~\eqref{eq:LPVSS} with $\dnx=2$, $\dnu=1$ and $\dnp=2$, where $A$ has affine scheduling dependence and $B$ is scheduling independent and are characterized by
+In this first example, we compare our proposed data-driven methodology with model-based design in terms of stabilizing robust feedback control synthesis {and show that, our methods using purely recorded data from the system synthesize an equivalent controller with methods using the complete model of the system}.
+The LPV system in this example is taken from \cite{AbMaHeRo19} and can be represented as~\eqref{eq:LPVSS} with $\dnx=2$, $\dnu=1$ and $\dnp=2$, where $A$ has affine scheduling dependence and $B$ is scheduling independent and are characterized by

-Furthermore, the scheduling set is defined as $\mathbb{P}:=[-1,\, 1]\times[-1,\, 1]$.
-Based on the PE condition (Condition~\ref{cond:rank-cond}), $\Nd\ge(1 + \dnp)(\dnx + \dnu)=9$.
-Therefore, only 9 samples of input-scheduling data are generated based on random samples from a uniform distribution $\mathcal{U}(-1,1)$.
-By simulating the system with this $u$ and $p$ sequence, and a random initial condition generated similarly, results in $\dataset$, from which $\Dp$ is constructed.
-An a posteriori check of $\rank(\Dp)=9$ yields that Condition~\ref{cond:rank-cond} is satisfied.
+Furthermore, the scheduling set is defined as $\mathbb{P}:=[-1,\, 1]\times[-1,\, 1]$, which is polytope with four vertices.
+Based on the PE condition (Condition~\ref{cond:rank-cond}), $\Nd\geq 1+(1 + \dnp)(\dnx + \dnu)=10$.
+Therefore, only 9 samples of input-scheduling data (the 10\tss{th} state sample is only required) are generated based on random samples from a uniform distribution: {$u_k, p_k\sim\mathcal{U}(-1,1)$}.
+By simulating the system with this $u$ and $p$ sequence and a random initial condition generated similarly, results in $\dataset$ {(depicted in Figure~\ref{fig:datadic_s1})} from which $\mcG$ is constructed. {A posteriori computation of} $\rank(\mcG)=9$ yields that Condition~\ref{cond:rank-cond} is satisfied, {i.e., $\dataset$ is PE}.

-Now, a data-driven robust (scheduling independent) state-feedback controller is designed via Theorem~\ref{th:lqrLPV-result-data-based}, see Remark~\ref{rem:partitioning-of-F-towards-robust}.
-Hence, we choose $F_{22}=0$ and we set $Q=R=I$.
-Solving the associated LMIs at the vertices of $\mathbb{P}$ yields
+A data-driven robust (i.e., scheduling independent) quadratic-performance-optimal state-feedback controller is designed via Theorem~\ref{th:lqrLPV-result-data-based} with $Q=R=I$ (see also Remark~\ref{rem:partitioning-of-F-towards-robust}).
+Hence, we choose $F_{22}=0$.
+The resulting SDP is solved at the vertices of $\mathbb{P}$ within 0.13 seconds, and yields